dariober/epic2/README.md

 epic2 is an ultraperformant reimplementation of SICER.
 It focuses on speed, low memory overhead and ease of use.

+## Note

+We are extremely responsive to bugs, issues and installation problems.
+We are proud to say that epic was 20% more downloaded on PyPI than MACS2 even, and we believe that was (among other things) because it was easy to install and use.
+We wish to make epic2 similarly easy to install and use, so please report any issues you have.

 #### Features

 * easy to install and use